 The programme combines an advanced grounding in the central themes and theories of the study of religion, with ample opportunity for specialisation.
-You can choose and develop your specific expertise in relation to one of the key research areas of our institute.
+You can choose and develop your specific expertise in relation to one of the key research areas of our institute such as:

 - Religious texts and interpretative practices: This research area focuses on the study of religious traditions from the perspective of sacred texts: their interpretation and the religious rituals and practices associated with them, and discussions on the authority of religious texts.

 - Materiality and physicality of lived religion: This area focuses on the study of the use of the body and the senses in religious practices, such as praying, dancing, fighting, and fasting, and the function of objects within the context of religion, such as images, buildings, food, clothing, money, movies, and digital media.

 - Religious diversity in contexts of globalization and migration: This research area focuses on the role of religion in public controversies and political developments concerning, for instance, gender equality, sociocultural transformation, political and religious fundamentalism, and conflict resolution.

 As a student of this programme, you will become part of an international community of students, PhD researchers, postdocs, and senior scholars working together at a leading research institute.
 You will attend small-scale seminars and learn from renowned scholars, who will actively involve you in their own research.
 Read more about our teaching and research environment, including our teaching staff.

 During this Research Master’s programme, you will develop the knowledge and skills to independently develop and carry out high-quality research in various branches of Religious Studies.
 As a graduate of this programme, you will have: